Why do some people sacrifice their lives for others?

 When Darnay is arrested to be executed on the guillotine amidst the French Revolution, Carton heroically rescues him and sacrifices his own life so that Darnay, Lucie, and their child could live happily together ever after.

 Why people sacrifice their own lives for others is an evolutionary puzzle.
 After all, survival and reproduction of an individual’s own genes is the first priority.
 One wants the best for one’s own self.

-However, we humans live in societies where we need to cooperate in order to gain favours from other people.
-Winning the cooperation of others benefits the self and those who don’t cooperate are at a disadvantage compared to those who do.
+However, we humans live in societies where we need to cooperate to gain favours from other people.
+Winning the cooperation of others benefits the self, and those who don’t cooperate are at a disadvantage compared to those who do.

 Cooperating largely means engaging in tasks that you might not ideally want to do, tasks that are costly for you.
 The ultimate cost is sacrificing what’s most valuable to the self- one’s own life.

 The general rule is that people are more likely to sacrifice their lives for those they’re more likely to help.
 Offering your own life to help someone, after all, is the highest level of help.
 Who are we more likely to help, and why?